How To Get Historic Buildings or Sites Protected Through Listing

 Step 2: Check that the place you are nominating is eligible

-We only take forward applications where the building or site falls under one of the following:
+We only take forward applications where the building or site is something capable of being listed, scheduled or registered and it falls under one of the following:

 - Is under serious threat of demolition or major alteration

-- Is one of our strategic listing priorities
+- Is within the remit of one of our strategic listing priorities

 - Has very strong potential for inclusion on the NHLE.
 See our Listing Guidance